openml/openml-python/CONTRIBUTING.md

       ```bash
       $ nosetests
       ```

+   For Windows systems, execute the command from an Anaconda Prompt or add `nosetests` to PATH before executing the command.

 -  Documentation and high-coverage tests are necessary for enhancements to be accepted.
 Bug-fixes or new features should be provided with